CZECH-AMERICAN SUMMER MUSIC INSTITUTE

 The CASMI International Summer Program was conceived as an intensive study in composition in Prague, a city of unique musical history and architectural beauty.
 During their stay in Prague, the participants are encouraged to compose a piece, review their compositions, and discuss various aspects of the creative compositional process.

 Admission is open to persons currently enrolled at or graduated from conservatories, colleges and universities.
 Enrollment is limited to 14 participants.
-Professor Ladislav Kubik will give seven master classes and four individual lessons to each participant.
+Professor Ladislav Kubik will give eight master classes and four individual lessons to each participant.
 He will also coach performances of the participants' works to be presented at public concerts.

 Practice studios will be provided to enable continuous daily work.
 The concerts of the CASMI Program participants will be presented in the Concert Hall of the Antonin Dvorak Museum.